SalhiFayza/Application_Flutter-send-Data-Sensors-Raspberry-Pi-to-App-Flutter-using-Firebase-/README.md

 -Account creation in Firebase: https://firebase.google.com/

--To download the packages.
-Find and use packages to build Dart and Flutter apps: https://pub.dev/
+-To download the packages:

+-Find and use packages to build Dart and Flutter apps: https://pub.dev/

 *************
 -Create a project Flutter.